In 2011, my father had a heart attack.

-After he was safe, but while he was still lying in a hospital bed, he told us stories about his childhood.
-My stoic father just kept talking.
-I think he was uncomfortable about all the people streaming into his room and embarrassed about being the center of attention.
+After he was safe, but while he was still lying in a hospital bed, he told stories about his childhood.
+He just kept talking despite the doctors and nurses streaming in and out of his room.

 This blog is a record of my discoveries about my family and myself.

 I have nominated you for the Liebster Award!
 My link is

 The Liebster Award is awarded to bloggers with under 200 followers to try to promote their blog a little and also bring together a community of bloggers.
 The rules of the competition are as follows: